Home > Blog > Translation > 5 Hardest Languages to Translate (And What Makes them Difficult)

 For example, the language has no articles, so you need to understand the number of nouns from context.
 It also doesn’t place spaces between words and there are no full stops between sentences.
 Instead, a single space denotes the end of a sentence.
 In addition, there are no upper and lower cases.

 Thai also has a unique syntax, for example, adverbs and adjectives appear after the words they modify.
+Plus, like other Asian languages, it has different levels of formality.
 All of this doesn’t make it easy on translators.

 5. Hungarian